Introduction to Software Quality Control

 |Test Cases Review|

-The Review Activity is a one type of static testing or verification process of the software documents to prevent defect.
-It is a process oriented to improve the development process performed without program execution.
-The requirement document, design review are the part of it.
+The Review Activity is one type of static testing or verification process of the software documents to prevent defect.
+It is process-oriented to improve the development process performed without program execution.
+The requirement document, design review are part of it.
 It has multiple review activities like requirements, design, coding, test plan, test cases and deployment within the software development life cycle process.
-This is a process level verification to prevent defect from the software application documents.
+This is a process level verification to prevent the defect from the software application documents.

 2. Testing Activities(Quality Control(QC))

-The Testing Activities of software quality control process are as follows:
+The Testing Activities of the software quality control process are as follows:

 The Testing Activity is a one type of Dynamic in nature or validation process of the software application to find the defects.
 It has product oriented to enhance the software product quality, performed with program execution.
 The product testing is the main part of it and has multiple testing activities like unit, integration, system, acceptance, release and maintenance testing phases within the software development life cycle process.

 In this activity we also use some extra functional levels of testing like smoke testing, sanity testing, retesting, regression testing and some non functional testing like performance testing, stress testing, load testing, volume testing, endurance testing to improve the priority (urgency of fix the defect) and severity (Impact of defect) of the developed software product quality.
 So the both QA(verification) and QC(validation) process are internally related to the software quality control improvement process.